BurnOutTrader/fund-forge/ff_standard_lib/src/strategies/STRATEGIES_README.md

 If your subscriptions are empty, you will need to add some at the start of your `fn on_data_received()` function.

 ##### In Backtest mode
-The engine and server will use consolidators to consolidate historical data from a low resolution.
+The engine and server will use consolidators to consolidate historical data from a low resolution. \
+This will depend on what historical data we are serialzing, currently the resolutions available are hard coded, \
+in the future there will be a toml for configuring which resolutions the server should save and make available for backtesting.

 ##### In Live or Live paper
 The engine will use Quote data as priority feed for quote bars. \